-One sensor placed in block C3 indicates a slowly wetting of the bentonite and is at the end of this measuring period recording a Relative Humidity of 100 %.
+One sensor placed in block C3 indicated a slow wetting of the bentonite during the first 600 days.
+The sensor recorded a Relative Humidity of 100 %.after about 1400 days.

 Nine sensors are out of order.

 Wescor Psychrometers (App.5\page 154)